 Applied for a Colombian Visa and Received Electronic Approval

-If you were approved for a Colombian visa and received electronic approval but could not get the visa stamped in your passport, register the visa or apply for a cedula due to the current coronavirus crisis, you basically can do this when things return to normal without paying a penalty.
+If you were approved for a normal Colombian visa such as a retirement visa or marriage visa and received electronic approval but could not get the visa stamped in your passport, register the visa or apply for a cedula due to the current coronavirus crisis, you basically can do this when things return to normal without paying a penalty.

-But the Ministerio de Relaciones Exteriores office in Bogotá has been closed and also Migracion offices have reportedly been closed in Colombia due to the national Colombia quarantine.
+But the Ministerio de Relaciones Exteriores office in Bogotá has been closed and also Migracion offices have been closed in Colombia until September 21 due to the coronavirus pandemic.

 Under Resolución No. 0918, the Colombian government with forgive any penalties and fees they would normally assess due to the coronavirus crisis.

 Foreigners with a Migrant (M) Visa or Resident Visa Who Can’t Return to Colombia

 Resolución 1296 of April 21, 2020 addresses foreigners with migrant (M) or resident (R) visas who can’t return to Colombia within the time permitted for being outside of Colombia.

 A migrant (M) visa normally loses its validity if you are outside of Colombia more than six months at a time.
 And a resident (R) visa normally loses its validity if you are outside of Colombia more than two years at a time.